-The upcoming London Series between the Yankees and Red Sox reminds us: Baseball is a global game, and growing around the world.
+The upcoming Spring Training exhibition between the Twins and Tigers in the Dominican Republic reminds us again that baseball is a global game, and growing around the world.

-In 2019 alone, there will be MLB games played in Japan, Mexico and the UK.
-The A's and Mariners opened the season with two games in Tokyo, the Reds and Cardinals and Angels and Astros played a pair of two-game series in Mexico, and now the Yankees and Red Sox have jumped across the pond.
+In 2019 alone, MLB played games in Japan, Mexico and the UK.
+The A's and Mariners opened the season with two games in Tokyo, the Reds and Cardinals and Angels and Astros played a pair of two-game series in Mexico, and the Yankees and Red Sox jumped across the pond for a memorable two-game set in London.

 And since 1996, when the Mets and Padres traveled to Mexico to play a three-game series in Monterrey, MLB games have been played in countries that don't have Major League teams to call their own (including Puerto Rico -- which, although it is a U.S. territory, competes as its own team in international baseball competitions like the World Baseball Classic and the Olympics).